cbteeple/hand_arm_cbt/README.md

 	- [matplotlib](https://matplotlib.org/) (`pip install matplotlib`)
 	- [pynput](https://pypi.org/project/pynput/) (`pip install pynput`)
 	- [yaml](https://pyyaml.org/wiki/PyYAMLDocumentation) (`pip install pyyaml`)

+## How to Install
+1. Add this package to your `workspace/src` folder.
+2. Run `catkin_make` to enable the custom python modules in this package to work

 ## How To Use
 ### Move to specified joint positions: